Jarex985/streamdeck-starcitizen/README.md

 ![Elgato Stream Deck button plugin for Star Citizen](https://i.imgur.com/FSHsXRG.png)

 		## What's New in This Fork

+		## State Memory (Soft Sync Toggle)
+			The **State Memory** button is designed for toggleable systems in Star Citizen that have no reliable API feedback.

+			### How it works
+			- **Short Press:** Sends the selected Star Citizen keybind and flips the Stream Deck indicator (ON ↔ OFF).
+			- **Long Press:** Flips only the Stream Deck indicator (no key sent), allowing manual re-sync if the in-game state changed externally.
+			- Optional **Short Press Sound** and **Long Press Sound** provide tactile feedback.

+			### Key characteristics
+			- Remembers its last state across presses
+			- Manual “soft sync” via long press to correct mismatches
+			- Ideal for:
+			  - Landing gear
+			  - Ship lights
+			  - VTOL
+			  - Doors or power toggles

+			### Example use case
+				If you turn off ship lights in-game with a cockpit switch, the Stream Deck may show “ON.”
+				Hold the button (long press) to resync it — no key is sent, but your deck stays visually aligned.

+				---

 		## Momentary Button
 			The Momentary Button is designed for immersive, one-shot actions in Star Citizen where visual feedback matters, but no persistent state is required.
 			Unlike a toggle button, the Momentary Button does not maintain an on/off state.

 			### How it works
 			- The user selects a Star Citizen function (same system as the Static Button).
 			- Two images are configured directly in the Stream Deck UI:
 			  - **Idle Image** – default appearance.
 			  - **Active Image** – shown temporarily when the button is pressed.
 			- When pressed:
 			  - The configured Star Citizen keybind is sent once.
 			  - The button image immediately switches to the Active Image.
 			- After a user-defined delay (in milliseconds):
 			  - The button automatically reverts to the Idle Image.
 			  - No second press is required.

 			### Key characteristics
 			- One-shot action (non-toggle)
 			- Temporary visual feedback only
 			- Fully configurable delay
 			- Uses the same function selector and search system as the Static Button
 			- Supports drag-and-drop images via the Stream Deck UI

 			### Example use cases
 			- Engine start
 			- Landing gear activation
 			- Powering ship systems
 			- System priming or initialization
 			- Any action where a brief visual cue improves immersion

 ## What's New in This Fork